memfuse/memfuse/docs/architecture/memory.md

 MemFuse implements a three-layer hierarchical memory system positioned between the Memory Service and Storage Layer, inspired by human cognitive memory processes.
 This system organizes information at different levels of abstraction to enable sophisticated memory processing, consolidation, and retrieval that mirrors human memory cognition.

+The memory hierarchy follows the design philosophy of **"Service Layer Perceives, Memory Layer Thinks, Storage Layer Remembers"**, implementing a progressive information processing pipeline from raw experiences to structured knowledge.

 ## Architecture Principles

 ### Human Memory Cognitive Theory Foundation